 Gaming is prohibited at school.
-Students and parents will be reminded each year of the College ICT user agreement with regards to ICT resources and online behaviour.
+Students and parents will be asked to sign off on the ICT User Agreement each year as a reminder of the Colleges behaviour expectations with regards to ICT resources and online behaviour.
 It is becoming increasingly common for students to suffer from gaming addictions and we would strongly encourage any student struggling with an addiction to seek support from our counselling staff.